-The generic artwork that needs to be printed onto the EVT cover can be downloaded from the Euro NCAP ftp-site.
-The artwork should be printed full colour to at least (xxdpi) to give the correct contrast in colours of the vehicle rear.
+The generic artwork that needs to be printed onto the EVT cover can be provided by Euro NCAP.
+The artwork should be printed full colour to at least (100dpi) to give the correct contrast in colours of the vehicle rear.